 - Flood mapping should be done at higher resolutions with a streamlined and less expensive appeal process.

-- Premiums should be more accurately priced to the property specific risk, but any rate increases should be gradual and phased in over many years.
+- Premiums should be more accurately priced to the property specific risk, but any rate increases should be gradual and phased in over time.

 - Private flood insurance options should be encouraged where cost effective, provided that NFIP remains a viable option for property owners.

-- To keep rates affordable, the federal government should also provide pre-disaster risk mitigation options – including guaranteed loans, grants and buyouts for property owners to build stronger or relocate to higher ground.
+- To help keep rates affordable, the federal government should strengthen pre-disaster risk mitigation options – including guaranteed loans, grants and buyouts for property owners to build stronger or relocate to higher ground.

-- There should be better oversight and training of insurance companies marketing NFIP policies, and an adequately supported FEMA Office of the Flood Insurance Advocate to assist policyholders with flood map and rate disputes.
+- There should also be an adequately supported FEMA Office of the Flood Insurance Advocate to assist policyholders with flood map and rate disputes.

 The Biggert-Waters Flood Insurance Reform Act of 2012 (B-W Act) reauthorized the National Flood Insurance Program for an additional 5 years.
 That Act also largely eliminated federal subsidies of flood insurance, resulting in increases in the premiums to be charged for flood insurance coverage, as determined by FEMA.
 Because those rate increases were in some cases significant, many property owners or prospective property owners raised concerns about their exposure to higher flood insurance rates.
 Real estate brokers and agents also raised concerns about their possible exposure to misrepresentation claims by property purchasers who acquired property before such increases take effect and are later subject to substantial increases in their flood insurance premiums.